 How is Laser Tattoo Removal Performed?

-Before undergoing laser tattoo removal, you'll visit us for a free consultation to determine whether this procedure will be effective for you.
+Before undergoing laser tattoo removal, you'll visit us for a consultation to determine whether this procedure will be effective for you.

 During the procedure, the aesthetician—under the direction of a physician—will use the MedLite® C6 to direct short bursts of high-intensity light at your unwanted tattoo.
 Each pulse may create a sensation similar to a quick snap from a rubber band.
 Though the procedure is fairly painless and does not require anesthesia, you may request a topical anesthetic to reduce discomfort.
 The length of each session will vary depending on the size, color, and depth of your tattoo.